 Matte options are available upon export of particular filetypes (see J: JPEG Sequence), and refer to whether or not the image holds transparency information.
 When an image is saved with a matte, it places a plain colour background (usually black or white) onto any currently transparent pixels.
 Conversely, a straight (unmatted) file retains the transparency as it is in the working file.
 Unmatted files must be saved with an alpha channel (see A: Alpha Channel and C: Colour Depth).

 2D animation programs generally treat drawings and imported pictures as Vector images or Bitmap images.
-Vector images are made of computerised points and can be manipulated with bezier curves.
-Due to the digitised nature of vector files, they are infinitely resizeable as the location of the points and curves are simply recalculated with new pixels once altered.
+Vector images are made of computerized points and can be manipulated with Bezier curves.
+Due to the digitized nature of vector files, they are infinitely resizable as the location of the points and curves are simply recalculated with new pixels once altered.
 Conversely, bitmap images are composed of set pixels, which will become distorted if scaled up beyond the original size.
 Bitmap images have the advantage of holding more sophisticated colour gradient information and the ability to look more ‘natural’ and less computer generated.
 Some 2D programs only deal with one image type, such as Flash (vector) and TV Paint (bitmap), while others are capable of either (Toon Boom Harmony Advanced)

 As one might suspect, the workspace is the layout of the drawing stage, tools, and various timelines while working on the animation.
 Most modern animation software has a customisable workspace with dock-able and removable toolbars.
 Many also offer the ability to switch between different ways of viewing frames, such as the timeline view, Xsheet and graph editor (see T: Timeline, X: Xsheet and G: Graph Editor), depending on the current animation needs.